About

 About The Shipman Agency, Inc.

 The Shipman Agency offers complete literary services to writers at all stages of their careers.
-While our primary focus is representing leading authors and thinkers for speaking engagements, we're pleased to offer the services of literary agent Annie DeWitt, independent book publicist Alisha Gorder, and Mike Levine, editorial consultant.
+While our primary focus is representing leading authors and thinkers for speaking engagements, we're pleased to offer the services of independent book publicist Alisha Gorder, and Mike Levine, editorial consultant.
 We’ve also added The Work Room, online classes + seminars taught by our clients.
 Our mission remains the same: to provide clients, venues, emerging writers + students with the best possible experience, and to represent authors who are on the cutting edge of contemporary thinking about culture and the world.

 Staff